DOAJ/doaj/portality/migrate/20250130_4028_inconsistent_conditional_fields/README.md

-# Straightening out the APC model
+# Fixing inconsistent conditional fields

 For each journal and application, ensure key conditional fields are consistent in the data